webmozarts/assert/README.md

 but fixes a usability issue with error messages that can't be fixed there without breaking backwards compatibility.

-Compared to [beberlei/assert], this package features usable error messages by default.
-You can also easily write usable custom error messages:
+This package features usable error messages by default.
+However, you can also easily write custom error messages:

 ```
 Assert::string($path, 'The path is expected to be a string.
 Got: %s');
 ```

-The following placeholders are available:
+In [beberlei/assert], the ordering of the `%s` placeholders is different for every assertion.
+This package, on the contrary, provides consistent placeholder ordering for all assertions:

 * `%s`: The tested value as string, e.g. `"/foo/bar"`.
 * `%2$s`, `%3$s`, ...: Additional assertion-specific values, e.g. the
   minimum/maximum length, allowed values, etc.

-Check the source code of the assertions to find out details about the additional available parameters.
+Check the source code of the assertions to find out details about the additional available placeholders.

 Installation
 ------------